 Hold my kid’s feet to the fire a bit more.
 Insist that teenagers take responsibility for their own commitments, like homework concerts, games, etc. I should not find a tuxedo crumpled under the bed five minutes before we need to be at an audition that I just found out about half an hour ago.

 So what’s the bottom line?
 The solution to balancing teaching and family?
 Danged if I know!
-But I do know one thing – it’s super-hard.
+But I do know one thing – it’s super hard.
 I was talking to my fourth son, Michael, tonight about this post and I asked him “If you had one thing to say about being a piano teacher’s kid, what would it be?”
-His answer: “It was normal to us, mom.
+His answer: “It was normal to us, Mom.
 Don’t worry we love you.”
 Awwww, so there you go.
 All I can say is: do your best to enjoy your children and your students.
 But, tip the scales toward your own family.
 If I am honest, I’d have to admit that there were many times when I let piano teaching take over and that’s something I regret.
 But, all-in-all, I am really happy with the job I ended up with, and it seems to have worked out well for me, and for my family.
-I think it will for you too.
+I think it will be for you too.

 So, about those “horror stories,” I mentioned.
 Stay tuned.

 If you like this post get the book that will help you bring joy, peace, and prosperity into your studio!